 The type-Bp SAS is supported by a metallic frame called inner frame, inside the vacuum chamber.
 Figure 5.6 shows the mechanics overview.
-The lower mechanical resonant frequencies of the inner frame were measured at 15.5 Hz, 17.5 Hz, 25 Hz, 38.5 Hz and 45 Hz, when the inner frame was supporting the type-Bpp SAS.
+The lower mechanical resonant frequencies of the inner frame were measured at 15.5 Hz, 17.5 Hz, 25 Hz, 38.5 Hz and 45 Hz, when the inner frame was supporting the iKAGRA-PR3 SAS.

-Figure 5.6: Overview of the inner frame.
+Figure 5.6: Overview of the inner frame (left) and its top view (right).